emilyrohrbough/wdio-visual-regression-service/README.md

 Instructions on how to install `WebdriverIO` can be found [here.](http://webdriver.io/guide/getstarted/install.html)

-An example repository using the wdio-visual-regression service can be found [here.](https://github.com/zinserjan/webdriverio-example)

 ## Configuration
 Setup wdio-visual-regression-service by adding `visual-regression` to the service section of your WebdriverIO config and define your desired comparison strategy in `visualRegression`.